-Unfortunately, forcing kids to hit the books every night won't create math prodigies.
-External factors such as parental pressure or grades didn't produce a lasting boost in math ability.
+Unfortunately, forcing kids to hit the books every night won't create mini-math prodigies.
+External factors such as parental pressure or grades didn't create a lasting boost in math ability.

 "It is not a good idea to force students to learn mathematics," Murayama said.

 Instead, people who were driven by their own interest improved the most.
 So rather than keeping Junior's nose to the grindstone, it may be more helpful for parents or teachers to show him how math ties to real life (for instance, understanding that two $3 candy bars cost $6 rather than just memorizing times tables), he said.

 - 10 Facts Every Parent Should Know about Their Teen's Brain